-LMS made modest improvements to the buildings and attracted several industrial tenants.
-In 1989, after a major fire destroyed most of the rear mill building, XØp was engaged to facilitate the engineering and restoration of that building.
-In 1991, XØp moved its office into The (OA) Can Factory, and in 1996, assumed management of the complex.
-Beginning in 2003, and over several years, XØp re-developed all six buildings with a focus on serving the arts and culture industries.
+In 1983, six of the seven buildings were acquired by its present ownership, and modest improvements were made to stabilize and improve the buildings.
+In 1989, after a major fire destroyed most of the rear mill building, XØp was engaged to lead its reconstruction and restoration.
+In 1991, XØp moved its offices to The (OA) Can Factory, and in 1996 took over management of the complex.
+In 2003, XØp assumed its role as developer, and over the next several years, completed the redevelopment of all six buildings with a focus on serving the arts and culture industries.

-At The (OA) Can Factory, between 1996 and 2012, XØp produced and presented hundreds of exhibitions, performances, markets, lectures and other cultural events in and around the complex, often in collaboration with other institutions, to audiences totaling more than 100,000 persons.
+To that end, XØp has produced and presented hundreds of exhibitions, performances, markets, lectures and other cultural events in and around the complex, often in collaboration with other institutions, to audiences totaling more than 100,000 persons.

-In 2013, XØp initiated a comprehensive visioning and planning process with the intent of growing The (OA) Can Factory community by building an additional ~200,000 sq ft to accommodate expanded facilities and additional programming.
-The expanded complex will be known as INDUSTRIANA®GC at The (OA) Can Factory.
+In 2013, XØp initiated a comprehensive planning process to grow The (OA) Can Factory community by building an additional ~200,000 sq ft to accommodate a mixed-use development and continuing its focus on art, design and cultural uses.
+The expanded facilities would allow for additional artisan manufacturing and office space, and also accommodate work-live units for artists, designers and artisans, especially for those that are aging, in addition to providing Mandatory Inclusionary Housing.
+The complex will be known as INDUSTRIANA®GC at The (OA) Can Factory.

 For information about XØ Projects Inc, go to XOPROJECTS.COM